-Our Personal Injury Solicitors regularly act for clients on broken bone injury claims across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.
+Our Personal Injury Solicitors in Manchester regularly act for clients on broken bone injury claims across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.

 Our team of recognised Serious Injury Claims Solicitors can support your needs wherever you live in Wales, England & Northern Ireland.
 We serve clients across the UK.

 We specialise in no win no fee personal injury claims, which means if you don't win, you won't have to pay.

 Call us for free now using the number at the top of the page or complete the online contact form and a member of our team will get back to you.

 Sheldon Davidson Solicitors are a Lexcel accredited law firm.
 The Lexcel standard is only awarded by the Law Society to firms who meet the highest standards of practice management and customer service.
 With Sheldon Davidson Solicitors in Whitefield, Manchester you can be confident that your claim is in safe hands.